malodesiddhi62-collab/FUTURE_DS_03/README.md

 ---

 ## 🔍 Key Insights
-- ~50% drop-off at the checkout stage
+- Approximately 50% drop-off occurs at the checkout stage
-- Organic and Social Media drive the highest number of customers
+- Organic and Social Media channels generate the highest number of customers
-- Conversion rates are relatively consistent across channels
+- Conversion rates are relatively consistent across all channels
-- Revenue contribution is evenly distributed across channels
+- Revenue contribution is evenly distributed, with slight variation across channels

 ---

 ## 💡 Recommendations
 - Optimize checkout process to reduce cart abandonment
 - Invest more in high-performing channels (Organic & Social Media)
-- Improve targeting for lower-performing channels
+- Improve targeting for underperforming channels
-- Use retargeting strategies for users who abandon carts
+- Implement retargeting strategies for users who abandon carts

 ---